Describe an app you use on your mobile phone.: IELTS Speaking Cue Card

 How do you think Instagram has changed the way we communicate?

-Do you think social media apps like Instagram can have negative effects?
+Do you think social media apps like Instagram have a positive or negative impact on society?

 Band 6-7